OBorovec/GwenTally/README.md

 # Gwent Board

-Love playing classical gwent but find it hard to keep track of the score?
+Love playing classical Gwent but find it hard to keep track of the score?
 This is the app for you!

 ## Resources